akh8zm/dry-lab-standard-ashley/README.md

 mamba install -y r-seurat
 conda install -y r-seurat
 ```
+#?
+Is it necessary to run both conda install and mmba install?

 The latest Seurat and dependent R will be installed automatically.
 To verify the installation of Seurat, run below command.